Battle of the Nijmegen salient: Elst and Aam

-II SS Panzer Corps main counter-attack began as planned on October 1 - facing them was an ad hoc British force of five battalions: 5th Wiltshire Regiment, 4th Somerset Light Infantry, 3rd Irish Guards and the 7th Green Howards.
+II SS Panzer Corps's main counter-attack began as planned on 1 October, facing them was an ad hoc British force of four battalions: 5th Wiltshire Regiment, 4th Somerset Light Infantry, 3rd Irish Guards and the 7th Green Howards.

-Under a creeping barrage in the morning mist, Kampfgruppe Volker, supported by Tiger II tanks, struck at Heuvel against the 7th Green Howards, the left-hand battalion of 50th Northumbrian division's 69th brigade; here fighting raged all day.
-Supporting the Howards were the 3rd Battalion Irish Guards who also held the hamlet of Aam - around an unfinished road which was to connect Arnhem with Nijmegen.
+Under a creeping barrage in the morning mist, Kampfgruppe Volker, supported by Tiger II tanks, struck at Heuvel against the 7th Green Howards, the left-hand battalion of the 50th Northumbrian Division's 69th Brigade; here fighting raged all day.
+Supporting the Howards were the 3rd Battalion Irish Guards who also held the hamlet of Aam – around an unfinished road which was to connect Arnhem with Nijmegen.
 Meanwhile in Elst the 4th Somersets were defending the town, and managed to repel the German attacks.
 Saint-Martin Church was used by Royal Artillery FOO's and were targets for the German artillery in return, but the thick walls meant the church suffered moderate damage.

-In the afternoon the two battle groups that constituted the 10th SS Panzer Division, the 21st and 22nd SS Panzer Grenadier regiments, launched an attack against the British right flank at Bemmel from the area of Baal all the way to Haalderen.
+In the afternoon the two battle groups that constituted the 10th SS Panzer Division, the 21st and 22nd SS Panzer Grenadier Regiments, launched an attack against the British right flank at Bemmel from the area of Baal all the way to Haalderen.
 The latter on Bemmel was supported by tanks which struck the positions of the 6th Highland Light Infantry, which had taken over from the 5th East Yorkshires the previous day and experienced its first day in the frontline.
 The attack was repelled by 1620 hours having petered out due to heavy British defensive artillery fire and boggy ground which was unsuitable for the tanks.

-Kampfgruppe Reich, composing of infantry of the 10th Panzer Grenadier regiment assaulted the Irish Guards positions on and around the high embankment to the east of the unfinished road near Aam, but this attack was blunted with heavy casualties - the Shermans and artillery cutting down the German infantry.
+Kampfgruppe Reich, composing of infantry of the 10th Panzer Grenadier Regiment assaulted the Irish Guards positions on and around the high embankment to the east of the unfinished road near Aam, but this attack was blunted with heavy casualties – with the Shermans and artillery cutting down the German infantry.
 Later that afternoon, at about 16:30 hours, the East Yorkshires were ordered to relieve the 7th Green Howards, even though severely attacked by German tanks, infantry and subjected to heavy shellfire.
 The East Yorkshires had to abandon the Heuvel area because of the proximity of the Germans, but this area remained a no man's land, and the British had held off all German attempts to dislodge them.
 The Germans had lost some eight tanks with two being knocked out the rest having been bogged down or broken down.
 One Tiger II was destroyed by five PIAT hits.